2024-learn/dns-deep-dive/README.md

     - Authority is distributed
     - Name uniqueness is guaranteed
     - Instead of having a singular database if domain names (flattened architecture), we have a globally distributed collection of databases forming a tree-like structure(hierarchical architecture) that is indexed by domain names and where each domain name is essentially just a path in that large tree
-    - Administration is decentralized completely and delegeation is handed over to organizations
+    - Administration is decentralized completely and delegation is handed over to organizations
-    - As such many authorities share in the registration nas administrative process and take ove the responsibility of managing their own data.
+    - As such many authorities share in the registration nas administrative process and take over the responsibility of managing their own data.
     - By the same token. every organization administering a domain can further divide it into subdomains
-    - And each subdomain can in turn be delegated to other organizations which are then entitled to change the data freely and even subdivide thise sub domains into more sub domains and delegate those
+    - And each subdomain can in turn be delegated to other organizations which are then entitled to change the data freely and even subdivide these sub domains into more sub domains and delegate those
     - *Benefits:*
       - Decentralized administration due to its ability to delegate authority to organizations
-      - Easier management flexinility as it allows the namespace to scape and the internet to grow
+      - Easier management flexibility as it allows the namespace to scape and the internet to grow
       - The guarantee that ever domain name is unique
     - The DNS tree consists of root name servers at the top, followed by the TLD, followed by the authoritative name servers.
   - __Root Servers__
     - The root server is the first component of the DNS tree that receives a DNS Query
     - The root server's main job is to reply with a referral to the TLD server to be contacted
-    - The first recipient of our request (DNS query) is one of the root servers which sists at the top of the hierarchical DNS tree
+    - The first recipient of our request (DNS query) is one of the root servers which sits at the top of the hierarchical DNS tree
-    - Upon receiving a query to resolve a specific name, the root server's job is to pass back a referral for a TLD name server based on a TLD extesion of the domain name being requested.
+    - Upon receiving a query to resolve a specific name, the root server's job is to pass back a referral for a TLD name server based on a TLD extension of the domain name being requested.
       - e.g, if you type <www.google.com>, the DNS request would be received by a root server, which would pass back a referral with a `com` name server so that the query is sent there next for further processing
-    - There are 13 original root name servers, each of which is labelled with a letter from 'A' to 'M'
+    - There are 13 original root name servers, each of which is labeled with a letter from 'A' to 'M'
       - Reference: <https://root-servers.org>
     - There are multiple copies of each root server at over 130 locations all over the world, hosted in multiple secure sites with high bandwidth access to handle the traffic load with 938 root servers being in operation worldwide (as of Feb, 20, 2019)
   - __TLD Servers__